Tile cleaning York and Stone floor cleaning York

-Hard floors look great in your home or commercial premises and provide an easier to clean alternative to carpets.
-But just like carpets, tiled floors require regular cleaning, grout lines are even more important, as grout is very porous and much harder to maintain.
+Tiled floors look great in your home or commercial premises and provide an easier to clean alternative to carpets.
+Just like carpets, tiled floors require regular cleaning, grout lines are even more important, as grout is very porous and much harder to maintain.
 Regardless of how clean and polished your tiles are, if the grout lines are dirty and stained, the entire room will look dirty and neglected.

 Each type of floor has its own advantages and vulnerabilities, but there are inevitably going to be consequences of the general wear and tear that occurs to any surface.
-In many cases dirt and grit have worn away the sealers and dressings or the smooth finish of a polished floor, leaving minute scratches in the surface that dulls the finish.
+In many cases dirt and grit have worn away the sealant or the smooth finish tiled floor, leaving minute scratches in the surface that dulls the finish.
 Dirt trapped in the pores of your tiles and grout can prove impossible to remove with traditional cleaning methods and no matter how hard you mop or scrub, you just don’t seem to get a good result like you used too, its time to get in a professional.

 It is recommended that all natural stone floors, marble, limestone, sandstone, travertine and slate benefit from sealing to resist dirt and help maintain its newly cleaned appearance.

 In addition to tile cleaning, your floor may require a certain amount of restoration work in order to restore it to its original beauty.
 Stone floors such as marble, travertine and limestone may need to be diamond polished in order to bring them back to their original condition.
 Scratches, grit and ingrained dirt can all change the appearance of stone floors over time.
-My stone floor polishing process involves using diamond polishing pads to gradually grind the surface of the marble tile removing scratches and leaving a polished finish.
+My stone floor polishing process involves using diamond polishing pads to gradually grind the surface of the marble tile removing scratches and prepare it for polishing.
 This process will restore your marble tiles to their original shine, ready for sealing.

 I can then discuss sealing your floor if you wish to make it easier to clean and to keep that new look for longer.
 I use impregnating sealers which soak into the stone forming an invisible barrier.
 All stone is porous and will absorb dirt or spillages unless correct protection is applied in the form of a specialist impregnating floor sealant.
-I have a selection of sealants and dressings available from matt, satin and colour enhancing protection.
+I have a selection of sealants available from satin to colour enhancing protection.

 Marble surfaces can show wear quite quickly, but can be rapidly restored by honing and polishing.
 Honing gives a satin smooth surface with little light reflection, where as a polished finish has a glossy surface that reflects light, which can dramatically emphasise the colours and markings in the marble.